Playtime with your baby: Learning and growing in the first year

 - An unbreakable mirror placed so that baby can see himself

-- Fabric “bracelets” (soft rattles that can attach to your baby’s wrists)
+- Fabric “bracelets” (soft rattles that can attach to your baby’s wrists or ankles)

 - A set of plastic measuring spoons

 - Pieces of brightly coloured cloth with different textures

 - Wooden or plastic bracelets that don’t have loose parts